 - County participation funding divided equally among participants.

-A letter of invitation to participate was mailed to each Minnesota County Sheriff's Office, along with the application form, on June 17, 2015.
+On June 6, 2019, DNR mailed all Minnesota County Sheriff Offices a letter of invitation, with the application and estimated grant allocation.
 All reporting forms, the application and the letters of correspondence will be posted on the DNR website.

 The OHV Grant Program is a reimbursement program, with one payment provided to each recipient county.
 Reimbursement requests may be sent in when the recipient county reaches its maximum grant amount, or, after the individual program years have concluded, on June 30th of each year.
 All recipients will be expected to spend at least the amount of their grant.
 Counties will be required to submit an annual report for each year of participation in the grant program, showing all grant funds spent by the participating agency.